Published Jun 2, 2022

 • Bone Fracture: This is often the most common way osteoporosis is diagnosed.
 Adults over 50 who experience a fracture in their hip or spine are diagnosed with osteoporosis even if their T‑score is above a negative three.

-• FRAX: FRAX is a fracture risk calculator that uses a few questions (including age, height, bone density, etc.) to help determine the likelihood of a person experiencing bone fractures over the course of a decade.
+• FRAX: FRAX is a fracture risk assessment tool that uses a few questions (including age, height, bone density, etc.) to help determine the likelihood of a person experiencing bone fractures over the course of a decade.
 If the risk factor is above 20%, the person has osteoporosis.

 Effects of Osteoporosis on the Body